CycloneDX/cyclonedx-node-module/README.md

 | _yarn_    | to be announced <!-- maybe https://github.com/CycloneDX/cyclonedx-node-yarn --> |
 | _pnpm_    | to be announced <!-- maybe https://github.com/CycloneDX/cyclonedx-node-pnpm --> |

-You should not depend on this very meta-package, instead depend on the actual tool that suites your specific ecosystem.
+You should not depend on this very meta-package, instead depend on the actual tool that fits your specific ecosystem.

 ## Out of Scope